How It Works

 We unite nonprofits

-Earth Day Oregon recruits nonprofit partners to join the campaign and then facilitates informational and orientation meetings.
+Earth Day Oregon invites nonprofit partners to join the campaign and facilitates informational and orientation meetings.
 There are no fees for nonprofit partners to participate.
 See registration page here.

 Oregon nonprofits that engage with and benefit marginalized communities who are impacted by systemic racism, discrimination, inequities, and other forms of oppression are encouraged to participate.
 Earth Day Oregon provides additional support to nonprofits that are small, rural, community-benefit (CBOs), culturally-specific, and/or advancing environmental justice.